-Even in Alaska, temps as low as -59 are hard to handle
+In Alaska, -59 takes toll on cars, pipes and state of mind

 The mental wear and tear may be the worst part.
 Erickson said she had to look at summer pictures of boats, blueberries and kids swimming to help her make it through the day.

-“The only good thing about this is when you’re 53 years old and you get hot flashes, you stay warm,” she said
+“The only good thing about this is when you’re 53 years old and you get hot flashes, you stay warm,” she said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.